Private Loan Programs

 Federal law requires that before a lender may disburse a private student loan to a borrower attending an institution of higher education, the lender must obtain a completed and signed self-certification form from the borrower.
 The Financial Aid Office can assist with providing the Cost of Attendance, Estimated Financial Assistance, and remaining need which is data required for the Self-Certification form.
 The lender must provide an Application Disclosure, an Approval Disclosure, and a Final Disclosure to the student.

-You can go to http://www.aie.org/Calculators/Loan/index.cfm for a Loan Calculator.
-The Loan Calculator will give you an example of how much you will have to pay using a standard repayment method.
+You can go to the Loan Calculator in Adventures in Education for an example of how much you will have to pay using a standard repayment method.

 Private Loan Comparison Questions to Consider:

-4. What are the enrollment requirements to recieve a loan?
+- What are the enrollment requirements to receive a loan?

 What Students Should Know:

-1. The difference betwen federal and private student loans
+- The difference between federal and private student loans